University of the Philippines Visayas: UP Visayas - Iloilo City Campus

 Also found in UPV Iloilo campus is the University of the Philippines High School in Iloilo.

 In 2022, the UP College of Law in Manila opened a law extension program on the Iloilo City campus.

-In May 2022, The UPV Graduate Program Office (UPV-GPO) has been elevated to the UPV Graduate School (GS) by the UP Board of Regents (BOR).
+In April 2022, The UPV Graduate Program Office (UPV-GPO) has been elevated to the UPV Graduate School (GS) by the UP Board of Regents (BOR).

 UP Visayas University Student Council

 The University Student Council of UP Visayas is the highest governing student body in the university.

 Notable people

 This list includes current and former faculty members, notable graduates, non-graduate former students, and current students of the University of the Philippines Visayas.
+Graduates of what are now the University of the Philippines Cebu and the University of the Philippines Tacloban prior to their elevation as autonomous universities are also considered alumni of UP Visayas.

 Senator Miriam Defensor Santiago earned her BA degree in Political Science in 1965, graduating magna cum laude.